 Mr. Codey joined the Adviser in 2019.
 He has served since 2013 as the President of The Colt Group, LLC providing financial consulting services in the areas of prime brokerage and clearing, operations, business acceleration, data analytics, robotic process automation, sales segmentation, and market positioning.
 Previously, Mr. Codey was the President of Equinox Group Distributors, a FINRA-regulated broker-dealer and the Chief Operating Officer of Equinox Fund Management, an SEC-registered investment adviser.
 He has over twenty years of fixed income prime brokerage experience specializing in mortgage and structured products.
-Mr. Codey received his B.S. in Business with a Finance concentration from Boston University and holds a Master of Science in Analytics degree from Villanova University.
+Mr. Codey received his B.S. in Business with a Finance concentration from Boston University and holds a Master of Science in Analytics degree from Villanova University, and is an Adjunct Instructor in Finance at Champlain College.